georgia-tech-db/evadb/docs/source/overview/connect-to-data-sources.rst

 .. note::

    Go over the :ref:`CREATE INDEX<create-index>` statement for more details.
-The :ref:`Vector Databases<databases>` page lists all the vector database systems that EvaDB currently supports.
+The :ref:`Vector Databases<vector_databases>` page lists all the vector database systems that EvaDB currently supports.

 .. include:: ../shared/designs/design3.rst